Rand Paul uses Heimlich maneuver on Ernst during Senate GOP lunch

-Sen. Rand Paul (R-Ky.) on Thursday used the Heimlich maneuver on Sen. Joni Ernst (R-Iowa) during the Senate GOP’s Thursday lunch after she choked on part of her meal.
+Sen. Rand Paul (R-Ky.) used the Heimlich maneuver on Sen. Joni Ernst (R-Iowa) during the Senate GOP’s Thursday lunch after she choked on part of her meal.

 “Can’t help but choke on the woke policies Dems are forcing down our throats.
 Thanks, Dr. @RandPaul !” she wrote, referencing a post from Politico.